chinamike65/hugo-tuolesi/content/book3/book3en.md

 When winter came, Venerable Atisha went to Lhasa.

-After arriving in Lhasa, the Venerable asked Master Zhongdunpa: "Where is the place you said with flowers blooming in winter?
+After arriving in Lhasa, the Venerable Atisha asked Master Zhongdunpa: "Where is this place you told me about with flowers blooming in winter?
 Let's go there."

 When they arrived at Nie Tang, they found a very small flower by a small stream.
 Master Zhongdunpa pointed to the flower and said, "This kind of flower blooms in winter."